aira-id/aira-poc/README.md

 ### TTS Module

 The TTS module is located in `aira/tts/`.
-Implement your TTS provider there.
+This handles text-to-speech synthesis.

 ```python
 # Example structure